 As screen time increased and physical activity decreased, researchers found these problems worsened.

 Other studies saw similar negative effects in teenagers.
 One theorized excessive screen time as a suicide risk factor, as those teens who spent more than five hours on a device are 71 percent more likely to commit suicide.
-These studies point the finger at social media accounts as the reason why so many teens have poor mental health today because they cause older children to compare themselves to others.
+These studies point the finger at social media accounts as the reason why so many teens have poor mental health today they cause older children to compare themselves to others.

-This research, alongside cases of cyber bullying, cause many parents to rethink how they allow their kids to use cell phones.
+This research, alongside cases of cyberbullying, cause many parents to rethink how they allow their kids to use cell phones.

 You aren’t the only concerned parent

-At the start of the year, some of Apple’s biggest shareholders sent a letter to the Cupertino-based company.
+Back in 2018, some of Apple’s biggest shareholders sent a letter to the Cupertino-based company.
 The letter, which you can read in its entirety here, voiced a concern shared by many parents around the world.
 Jana Partners and the California State Teacher’s Retirement System (CSTRS) — collectively owning roughly $2 billion in Apple shares — urged Apple to address the mounting public health crisis of youth phone addition.
 They said the tech company has a responsibility to limit access to their phones.
 They also asked Apple to study the impact of excessive phone use on youth’s mental well-being.

 How to win the argument